User has no profile in this organization message received when user authenticates in AM (All versions)

 You can also check your LDAP server access logs to see exactly how AM searches the entries in the user store upon successful authentication.
 You can then enable message level debugging in AM and check the IdRepo debug log to see what AM is searching for and compare these searches.
-See Debug Logging (AM 7 and later) or How do I enable Message level debugging in AM (All versions) debug files? for further information.
+See Debug logging (AM 7 and later) or How do I enable Message level debugging in AM 6.x debug files? for further information.

 The DN is returned when the iplanet-am-auth-ldap-return-user-dn property is set to true in your authentication module, which means the value of the RDN is used to search the user profile.

-You can resolve this behavior using the console or ssoadm:
+You can resolve this behavior using the AM admin UI or ssoadm:

-- Console: navigate to: Realms > [Realm Name] > Authentication > Modules > LDAP or Active Directory and disable Return User DN to DataStore.
+- AM admin UI: navigate to: Realms > [Realm Name] > Authentication > Modules > LDAP or Active Directory and disable Return User DN to DataStore.

 - ssoadm: enter the following command: $ ./ssoadm update-auth-instance -e [realmname] -m [modulename] -u [adminID] -f [passwordfile] -a iplanet-am-auth-ldap-return-user-dn=falsereplacing [realmname], [modulename], [adminID] and [passwordfile] with appropriate values.